 As tattoo artists, we always wear our masks and gloves.
 Now it is even more important as one of the most common ways to spread transmission is through close contact between people.
 Through respiratory droplets that a person expels when they cough or sneeze these droplets then land in the mouths and noses of people who are nearby.
 It is important to always wear a mask and gloves to prevent getting the virus as gloves and masks add an extra layer of protection.
 Wash your hands immediately after taking the gloves off.

-- Wash hands regularly after touching high-traffic areas
+4. Wash hands regularly after touching high-traffic areas

 High-traffic areas include doorknobs, bathrooms, faucets, phones, light switches, keyboards kitchens and cash registers.
 Remember to wash your hand after touching these areas, if soap is not available, use hand sanitizer with at least 60% alcohol.
 Encourage clients to also clean their hands before their appointment and once they arrive at the shop.
 Having a hand sanitizing station with signage is one idea to encourage everyone to take precaution.

-- Regularly clean machines and workplace tools to prevent cross-contamination
+5. Regularly clean machines and workplace tools to prevent cross-contamination

 When possible, artists should limit exposure with each other and maintain social distancing, 6 feet apart from each other.
 High traffic areas should be cleaned and disinfected regularly.
 Restricting some areas of the shop can also help contain the virus.
 Being extra careful when sanitizing equipment is extremely important to prevent cross-contamination.

 Remember to clean surfaces and high-traffic areas with soap and water frequently.
 Household cleaners and bleach are effective in killing the virus.
 For electronics, follow guidelines by the manufacturer and think about adding a wipeable cover to cell phones and tablets.
 And keep up on the US Center for Disease Control's latest news.